danielweinmann/tango_metadata/README.md

 Configuration
 -----------------

-Before you install the gem, make sure to have [FFmpeg](http://www.ffmpeg.org/) installed.

-Then, in a shell window, inside the tango_metadata folder, run:
+In a shell window, inside the tango_metadata folder, run:

 ```
 gem install bundler